I still remember the day when performance anxiety became a thing for me.

 1) Closer to a performance, prime your strengths.

 This is the first thing most of us get wrong.
-As a performance or game approaches, we tend to spend all our practice time frantically drilling the skills we’re weakest on.
-A certain passage of music that keeps tripping you up, a certain basketball shot you can never make…
+As a performance or game approaches, we tend to spend all our practice time frantically drilling the skills we’re weakest on—a certain passage of music that keeps tripping you up, a certain basketball shot you can never make…

-Take note: The hours leading up to a performance are not the time for intense drilling and correction.
-That time is over (and will come again after you perform), but on the day of the big event, your warm-up time is best spent reminding yourself of what you’re capable of.
+The hours leading up to a performance, however, are not the time for intense drilling and correction.
+That time will come again, but on the day of the big event, your warm-up time is best spent reminding yourself of what you’re capable of.
+Musicians should warm up with the best parts of their piece rather than frantically trying to polish up a known rough spot.
+Athletes might choose to run through a few quick drills that emphasize their best skills.

 2) Fight the baby monsters first.